Best Solar Design Software in India for 2026

 Q6.
 Can solar design software generate DISCOM-compliant documents for Indian grid connections?

-Yes.
-Reslink generates Single Line Diagrams (SLDs), layout drawings, and string drawings in a format that meets Indian DISCOM and bank submission standards without requiring post-export modification.
+Yes, Reslink generates Single Line Diagrams (SLDs), layout drawings, and string drawings in a format that meets Indian DISCOM and bank submission standards without requiring post-export modification.
 This is described as bank-ready document output.
-For DISCOM application tracking, Reslink's CRM tracks each project through the key DISCOM milestones: feasibility submission, technical sanction, net metering application, inspection, and commissioning.
-No other platform in this comparison offers both DISCOM-compliant document output and application tracking as native features.
+No other platform in this comparison offers this as a native feature.

 Q7.
 How long does it take to learn solar design software for a field sales rep in India?